status-im/docs.status.im/source/technical/FAQs.md

 Not at the moment.
 Our code base is designed so that Status can run on either mobile or desktop devices.
 Development of Status desktop is currently paused while the team focuses on the mobile app and other infrastructure projects.

 ### What languages do you support?
-Status is currently available in 7 languages — English, français, italiano,中文, 한국어, 日本語, اُردُو & русский!
+Status is currently available in 7 languages: English, français, italiano,中文, 한국어, 日本語, اُردُو & русский!

 Anyone can contribute to Status translations.
 If you see a typo, mistranslation or simply want your language represented, join us at [translate.status.im](https://translate.status.im/).